ivanjx/dockhand/FORK_CHANGES.md

 - Vulnerability scan failures only fail or block an update when vulnerability criteria requires blocking.
 If criteria is `never`, updates continue.
+- Reuse upstream's `resolveBlockDecision()` logic for vulnerability decisions, including fresh current-image scans for `more_than_current`.
+Keep the fork's scan-failure handling in the surrounding update flows so `never` continues while blocking criteria still fail safely.
 - This applies to scheduled container update, environment update check, and batch update stream flows.
 - Hidden containers are excluded from update checks.